What to Watch for in Your Lawn

-Chamberbitter is a broadleaf annual that usually emerges around May or June when the soil temperatures have warmed.
-It resembles a mimosa seedling and spreads by the seeds that form on the underside of the branch.
-This weed is drought tolerant and grows quickly.
-Treatment is required 2-3 times at 7-10 day intervals to get this weed under control.
+Chamberbitter is a broadleaf annual that usually emerges around May or June when soil temperatures have warmed.
+It resembles a mimosa seedling and spreads via the seeds that form on the undersides of the branches.
+This weed is drought-tolerant and grows quickly.
+Treatment is required two to three times at 7-to-10 day intervals to get this weed under control.

 This devastating fungal disease can affect any type of lawn.
-Pythium blight first appears as small, sunken circular patches during hot, humid weather and can get up to 1 foot in diameter.
+Pythium blight first appears during hot, humid weather as small, sunken circular patches that can reach up to a foot in diameter.
 Leaves within the patches are matted, orange or dark gray, and greasy in appearance.
 As the disease progresses, the blades of grass shrivel, and the patches become light brown.
-This fungus requires treatments of a specific fungicide.
+This fungus requires treatments with a specific fungicide.

-This attacks zoysia grass when it’s emerging from winter dormancy.
+This disease attacks zoysia grass when it’s emerging from winter dormancy.
 Grass blades take on a tan-orange color and initially form small patches about the size of a dinner plate.
-However, patches can quickly expand to 20 feet or more in diameter, so taking care of this disease promptly is essential for the health and appearance of your lawn.
+These areas can quickly expand to 20 feet or more in diameter, so taking care of this disease promptly is essential for the health and appearance of your lawn.

 Spurge is a hardy, low-growing summer annual often found in turf that is thinning or newly established.
 Its leaves are green and up to 3/5 of an inch long with reddish-purple blotches that help to camouflage them.
 It flowers continuously from June through October, producing thousands of seeds.
 Its reddish stems, which ooze a milky white sap when broken, form a thick mat that can extend up to three feet in diameter.
-Treatment is required 2-3 times at 7-10 day intervals.
+Two to three treatments are required at intervals of 7 to 10 days.

 What to Watch for in Your Trees & Shrubs

-These pests are attracted by compromised trees, including trees that are weakened, dead or dying, or have been recently cut.
-Once attracted to your property, they can spread to and attack freshly cut lumber and lumber in decks before it is dried, causing pinhole defects and dark staining in the outer wood.
+These pests are attracted by compromised trees, including those that are weakened, dead or dying, or have recently been cut.
+Once attracted to your property, they can spread to and attack freshly cut lumber and planks assembled into decks before they have dried, causing pinhole defects and dark staining in the outer wood.

 Summer, while a time of blooming flowers, lush trees, and green lawns, is also the time when Japanese beetles get to work.
 These pests feed on more than 300 species of ornamental shrubs and trees.
 Their destruction causes leaves to turn brown and ultimately die and fall off.